CoboGlobal/cobo-waas2-java-sdk/docs/PaymentApi.md

 List all bank accounts

-This operation retrieves the information of all bank accounts you have registered for payment settlement.
-Contact our support team at [help@cobo.com](mailto:help@cobo.com) to register a new bank account.
+This operation retrieves the information of all bank accounts registered.

 ### Example
 ```java